kristan-dev/pipedrive_helper/README.md

 ## Acknowledgments

 * Thanks to Pipedrive
-* Thanks my mentor, Luke Simkins
+* Thanks to my mentor, Luke Simkins